Betty Furness: Personal life

 Furness married four times.
 Her first marriage was to composer-conductor Johnny Green in 1937, with whom she had one child.
 After her divorce from Green in 1943, she married radio announcer Hugh "Bud" Ernst Jr. twice - first in 1945, and again in 1946.
 Her second marriage to him lasted until his death in 1950 when, depressed over the breakup of their marriage, he shot himself after phoning a New York newspaper and declaring, "If you want a good story, come and get it".
 She married again in 1967 to Leslie Midgley, who survived her.
 Liza Snyder, from the CBS Television series Yes, Dear and Man with a Plan is her granddaughter.

 In 1990, Furness was treated for stomach cancer, and cut down her schedule on The Today Show to four days.
-NBC used this as an excuse to fire her two years later, along with a network decision to change their consumer reporting to a more tabloid-style format.
-Furness was not happy with her termination and cited it as an example of age discrimination.
-She expressed her desire to continue working, but a recurrence of stomach cancer prevented her from doing so.

-Furness expressed her philosophy of never declining a job, and she believed it was the reason that she progressed through such an unconventional series of professions.
-During her illness, she stated that she wanted nothing more than to be able to work, and mentioned in an interview that, as far as her cancer went, "the treatment is worse than the disease."
 Her health continued to deteriorate until her death from stomach cancer on April 2, 1994, at age 78 in the Memorial Sloan Kettering Cancer Center.